HallettLab/lab-website/content/news/2019-04-09-alejandro-grfp.md

 subtitle: ''
 ---
 #### April 2019
-Way to go **Alejandro Bramila**, who advanced to candidacy after a great talk, and then was awarded the NSF GRFP.
+Way to go **Alejandro Brambila**, who advanced to candidacy after a great talk, and then was awarded the NSF GRFP.
 Here's to some great science ahead studying the resilience of Pacific Northwest perennial grasslands to annual grass invasion under a warmer climate.

 <image src="/img/Labnews_2019/alejandro-soil.png" caption="Triumphant Alejandro">